Codecademy/docs/content/pillow/concepts/image/terms/rotate/rotate.md

   - 'paths/data-science-foundations'
 ---

 In Pillow, the **`.rotate()`** method is used to rotate an image by a specified number of degrees counterclockwise.
 Pillow is a popular Python library for image processing and manipulation, with support for formats like JPEG, PNG, PPM, TIFF, GIF, and BMP.
-It can be easily installed on a local PC using [pip](https://www.codecademy.com/resources/docs/python/pip).
+The Pillow library can be easily installed on a local PC using [pip](https://www.codecademy.com/resources/docs/python/pip).

 ## Syntax